Antenna measurement: Rectangular planar scanning

 The probe moves in the Cartesian coordinate system and its linear movement creates a regular rectangular sampling grid with a maximum near-field sample spacing of Δx = Δy = λ /2.

 Polar planar scanning

 More complicated solution to the rectangular scanning method is the plane polar scanning method.

 Bi-polar planar scanning

 The bi-polar technique is very similar to the plane polar configuration.

 Cylindrical near-field range

 Cylindrical near-field ranges measure the electric field on a cylindrical surface close to the AUT.
-Cylindrical harmonics are used transform these measurements to the far-field.
+Cylindrical harmonics are used to transform these measurements to the far-field.